tintindas/poetry-archive/src/pages/poems/It_was_like_this__you_were_happy.md

 ---
-layout: '../../layouts/PoemLayout.astro'
+layout: "../../layouts/PoemLayout.astro"
-title: It was like this: you were happy
+title: It was like this you were happy
 poet: Jane Hirshfield
 ---